 There were 59 subgrant schemes for 3rd parties at €60.000 (maximum, final amount was based upon the nature and duration of the activities to be implemented).

-The three above-mentioned actions finalized in December 2022.
+The three above-mentioned actions finalised in December 2022.
 With the beginning of 2023 the EU4BCC project is launching a new set of activities including the following:

 - A mobility scheme: An exchange programme sponsoring the stay of SMEs and BSOs from the Eastern Partnership at a hosting SME/BSO in one of the Member States of the EU.